 Child Accident: How to claim compensation for children following a UK accident

-Child Accident: Discover the legal definition of a child, why a child has until his 21st birthday to start a child accident claim, the purpose of a litigation friend, the court’s involvement in concluding your child’s claim and investing any compensation monies.
+Discover the legal definition of a child, why a child has until his or her 21st birthday to start a child accident claim, the purpose of a litigation friend, the court’s involvement in concluding your child’s claim and investing any compensation monies.

 Who is a child in the eyes of the law?

 In the UK a child is considered to be anyone under the age of 18 years of age in England and Wales and anyone under the age of 16 years in Scotland.

 The legal name for a child is a “minor“.